Varsha-Kulkarni/DailyNews/README.md

 second tab showing different news sources (from https://newsapi.org)
 - each News item can be viewed by clicking or can be saved into favorites.

-This app demonstrates the following views and techniques:
+This app demonstrates the following:

 * [Mavericks](https://github.com/airbnb/mavericks) to manage state.
 * [Retrofit](https://square.github.io/retrofit/) to make api calls to an HTTP web service.